-Registration for Level 1 Add+Vantage modules open on 19th September, and close on the 25th September.
+Registration for Add+Vantage modules opens on Monday 6th April and close on Monday 18th May.
 For more detailed information on the CUSU Employability modules, please click on the links below.
 You must register via NOVA, you can find the link to register below.
 Register early to avoid disappointment.

 Volunteering in the Community

 As part of your add+vantage module, you can choose to volunteer in the community.
 This opportunity involves you volunteering at a community centre, non-profit organisations or local volunteering/ community based agencies.

 You will be required to volunteer on a regular basis for a minimum of 30 hours